nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Other incorrect delete commands to try: `deleteC`, `deleteC x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

-### Deleting a project
+### Adding a project

-1. Test case: `deleteP 1`<br>
+1. Test case: `addP n/My Project`<br>
-    Expected: First project is deleted from the list.
-Details of the deleted project shown in the status message.
+    Expected: A new project named "My Project" is added to the list.
+The Overview Tab of the newly created project is shown.

-1. Test case: `deleteP 0`<br>
+1. Test case: `addP 1 n/My Project`<br>
-    Expected: No project is deleted.
+    Expected: No project is created.
 Error details shown in the status message.

-1. Other incorrect delete commands to try: `deleteP`, `deleteP x`, `...` (where x is larger than the number of projects)<br>
+1. Other incorrect delete commands to try: `addP`, `addP My Project`, `...`<br>
     Expected: Similar to previous.

 ### Saving data